openupm/openupm/docs/index.md

 ```

 ::: warning DISCLAIMER
-OpenUPM is an open-source service, not an official service provided by Unity Technologies Inc.
+OpenUPM is an independent, open-source service and is not affiliated with Unity Technologies Inc.
 :::

 <style lang="stylus">